rdegges/rdegges-blog/articles/2012/dogs-are-great-programming-companions.md

+Author: Randall Degges
+Date: 2012-01-10 06:37
+Slug: dogs-are-great-programming-companions
+Tags: humor, programming
 Title: Dogs Are Great Programming Companions
-Date: 2012-01-10 06:37
-Author: Randall Degges
-Tags: programming, humor

-![Hello-yes-this-is-dog][]
+![Yes This is Dog][]

 I love dogs.
 Really.
 They're the best beasts on the planet.